solar sales job

 First off let me be clear.
 You do not need to recruit anyone.
 If you want to have a solar sales job and just sell, you certainly can.
 But with the bonuses and overrides that are available that would be a short-sighted decision in my opinion.
 Assuming that you want to build a solar business and not just have a solar sales job, let's talk about how you can recruit people.

-Do you think you might know some people who would like to make a strong income working from home selling solar in 29 states, Washington, DC, and Puerto Rico?
-I did.
+Do you think you might know some people who would like to make a strong income working from home selling solar in 35+ states?
 They don't even need to live in the U.S. because the selling is all remote via Zoom.
 The first people that I talked to were real estate agents.
 Their income was going down because of the market so they jumped on fast.
-They started building their team, which is my team, and it all grew fast.
+They started building their team, which became my team, and it all grew fast.
 So, talking to strong sales-minded and business-minded people that you know is job #1.

 You can also run job ads.
 There are many publications where you can do that but I use Craigslist.
 We have an approved job ad that you can use.
 I live in Florida and advertised in Los Angeles on Craigslist.
 I brought in a guy that knows how to recruit.
 He has built a team of nearly 600 people and counting.
 And yes, those people are all on my team.
 The guy I recruited doesn't want to sell.
 He just wants to make bonuses on the sales that his team does.
 So guess where all those leads that his new people bring in go until they make 3 sales?
 Yes, to me!